Tiger-Du/tiger-du.github.io/poetry.md

 Poetry in particular interested me during my childhood, and I was often amazed by the creative use of both _rhyming_ and _meter_.

-It's perhaps no wonder that I now spend a lot of my time coding.
+It is perhaps no wonder that I now spend a lot of my time coding.

-It's also noteworthy that poetry has become a popular test of how capable a language model is.
+It is also noteworthy that poetry has become a popular test of how capable a language model is.

 Here are two poems that I composed in my childhood — both about the outdoors, which is another of my pastimes.
 They are quite melodramatic, but so is most poetry that I know of!